-From table 6.24, the extracted factors are the respective factors with the highest factor loadings under the respective components in the Rotated Component Matrix.
+From table 6.24, the extracted factors are the respective factors with the highest factor loadings

 From the original list of 16 CSFs, the 8 variables extracted from the factor analysis are:

 - 1. Quality and zero defects culture

 - 2. Organisational design

 - 3. Work culture and work environment

 - 4. Client satisfaction

 - 5. Strategy

 - 6. Leadership

 - 7. Measurement, analysis of information and knowledge management

 - 8. Implementation of Lean Principles